John Henry Barnstead

-John Henry Barnstead (June 12, 1845 – June 13, 1939), tanner, barrister, and Justice of the Peace, was the Registrar of Vital Statistics (births, deaths, and marriages) in Halifax, Nova Scotia, Canada.
+John Henry Barnstead (June 12, 1845 – June 13, 1939) was a Canadian tanner, barrister and the Registrar of Vital Statistics in Halifax, Nova Scotia, Canada.
 In 1912, at age 67, Barnstead coordinated the retrieval, cataloguing, and burial of RMS Titanic victims, devising a system of cataloguing mass disaster remains that is still in use.

 Life and family

 A lifelong resident of Halifax, Nova Scotia, John Henry Barnstead was born on June 12, 1845.
 The son of prominent Halifax merchant Charles G. Barnstead and Agnes Meek, he was married to Harriet Tupper Creelman (1847–1941) in 1872.

 Two of Barnstead's children, Dalhousie University graduates Arthur Stanley Barnstead (1873–1967) and Winifred Glen Barnstead (1884–1974) were also notable.
 Arthur was Deputy Provincial Secretary and Clerk of the Executive Council of Nova Scotia, and used his father's method in the aftermath of the Halifax Explosion.
 While Barnstead's daughter Winifred graduated from Princeton University, and was a tenured professor and the founding director of the University of Toronto Library School.